serimmmmm/openmusichistory/scarlatti_alessandro_gia_il_sole.md

 ## Why Important
 His work laid the foundation for **Classical opera**, and his techniques in **orchestration**—particularly his use of instrumental color and texture—significantly influenced the development of later symphonic writing.
 Scarlatti’s music reflects the larger **Baroque** emphasis on emotional depth, formal structure, and contrasts between solo and ensemble textures.
 He was also a central figure in the evolution of **recitative and aria** forms, which would become standard in opera for the next century.

+This dramatic and expressive quality in Scarlatti’s work parallels the visual language of **Baroque art**.
+For example, **Giovanni Battista Gaulli**’s ceiling fresco **「“Triumph of the Name of Jesus”」** (1676–79), located in the Church of the Gesù in Rome, is a powerful visual counterpart to the theatricality of Baroque music.
+The painting’s intense contrasts of light and shadow, illusionistic perspective, and emotional grandeur mirror Scarlatti’s use of harmonic tension, dissonance, and resolution to evoke awe and passion.
+Both artists aimed to move the audience deeply—whether through soaring melodies or divine imagery.

 I was drawn to Scarlatti because, although he is not as frequently mentioned as some other composers, he was instrumental in shaping the structural and expressive core of Baroque vocal music.
 His codification of the da capo aria and immense cantata output provide a fascinating starting point for exploring how his work influenced later **Classical composers** like Handel, Mozart, and even Haydn, who inherited the expressive vocabulary and formal clarity that Scarlatti helped define within his historical context.